AASanusi/greek-mythology-quiz/README.md

 - ### Existing Features
   - #### Header
     - This consists of the heading of the page which provides details on that the site is.
 This heading lets the user know that this is a Greek Mythology Quiz site.
     - The header was also created to be able to be clicked at anytime and will direct user back to the home page.
-This was to provide the user the option to be able to go to the homepage at any given time during the game or after.
+This provides the user the option to somewhat quit the game at any given time and return to the homepage.

 ![Screenshot of the header](assets/images/header-screenshot.png)